aws-samples/aws-lambda-edge-workshops/Workshop1/Lab4_PrettyUrls/README.md

 };
 ```

-Paste the snippet below to the beginning of the handler as shown on the screenshot below.
+Paste also the following snippet to the beginning of the handler as shown on the screenshot below.
+This is the actual URI rewrite that changes URI according to the map above.
+See the screenshot below with the updated function code.

 ```
 if (request.uri in redirects) {